NuclearInstruments/SCISDK/docs/custompacket.md

 In respect to the list the custom packet has a structured data type and can be decoded by the custom packet decoder.

 In order to decode the custom packet it is raccomanded that the first dword (32 bit) of the custom packet is a fixed constant.
-This is the align world, which is exported by SciCompiler and can be used to align the custom packet.
+This is the align world, which is exported by Sci-Compiler and can be used to align the custom packet.
 Aldo is not mandatory to have an align world, this world reduce the propability that in case of lost data, all data in the packet got lost.

-The JSON that SciCompiler generates for the custom packet contains the description for every words.
+The JSON that Sci-Compiler generates for the custom packet contains the description for every words.
 Most of programming language do not allows to define data type at runtime indeed it is necessary that the user define the struct in the source code and cast the data pointer to it.
 When custom packet is used in raw mode, it can be consider a list In the end, the custom packet is no more than a list with a wrapper to format the FPGA data word